-Richmond University Medical Center provides advanced health care in a relaxed and compassionate manner to the women of Staten Island.
-We deliver approximately 3,000 babies a year and our nurses have won the Johnson & Johnson Award for several years in a row.
-Our maternity suites offer superior accommodations for new moms.
-Our caring staff will make birthing your baby and the first bonding moments an experience you’ll always cherish in an environment you will truly enjoy.
+Richmond University Medical Center provides advanced health care in a relaxed and compassionate manner for the women of Staten Island.
+We deliver approximately 3,000 babies each year, and our nurses have won the Johnson & Johnson Award for several years in a row.
+Our maternity suites offer superior accommodations for new mothers and their families.
+Our caring staff will make birthing your baby and the first bonding moments an experience you’ll always cherish, set in an environment you will truly enjoy.

-Our recently renovated private rooms include new, state-of-the art beds, private refrigerators, reclining chairs, private baths and accommodations for the new father, all at a nominal fee.
+Our recently renovated private rooms include new, state-of-the-art beds, private refrigerators, reclining chairs, private baths, and accommodations for the new father, all for a nominal fee.

 With 40 bassinets, we care for 3,000 newborns annually.
-There are approximately 600 annual admissions to the our highly acclaimed Neonatal Intensive Care Unit (NICU), and we register a survival rate of 997.2 out of 1,000 births, saving babies weighing as little as 1.5 pounds.
+There are approximately 600 annual admissions to our highly acclaimed Neonatal Intensive Care Unit (NICU), and we register a survival rate of 997.2 out of every 1,000 births.
+We are able to save babies weighing as little as 1.5 pounds.
 You can be confident that we’ll take the best care of you and your baby.

-If you or someone you love is considered high-risk, you’ll be more secure knowing that our Center for Maternal/Fetal Medicine, under the direction of Michael Moretti, M.D., is staffed by high-risk prenatal specialists who manage pregnancies where diabetes, hypertension or genetic complications are factors.
+If you or someone you love is considered high-risk, you’ll be more secure knowing that our Center for Maternal/Fetal Medicine, under the direction of Michael Moretti, M.D., is staffed by high-risk prenatal specialists who manage pregnancies where diabetes, hypertension, or genetic complications are factors.
 We take expert care of high-risk expectant mothers and their newborns.
-We also offer a unit where high-risk mothers-to-be, who are experiencing problems near the end of pregnancy, can be safely stabilized.
+We also offer a maternity unit where high-risk mothers-to-be experiencing problems near the end of pregnancy can be safely stabilized.

-The center also assists couples who are immunologically incompatible, which could prevent the mother from carrying the pregnancy to term-and couples with recurrent pregnancy loss.
-We also offer 3-D ultrasound, which helps to foster maternal-fetal bonding and can lead to earlier detection of fetal abnormalities.
-It gives our fetal medicine specialists a “live” view of the fetus so they can better analyze fetal development.
+The center also assists couples who are immunologically incompatible, which could prevent the mother from carrying the pregnancy to term.
+Couples experiencing recurrent pregnancy loss are also served at our center.
+We offer 3-D ultrasound, which helps foster maternal-fetal bonding and can lead to earlier detection of fetal abnormalities.
+Ultrasounds also give our fetal medicine specialists a “live” view of the fetus so they can better analyze fetal development.

-At RUMC, we know how important it is for women making decisions regarding their pregnancy, and we strive to provide the most advanced health care in the most relaxed and compassionate setting.
-For more information on having your baby delivered here or for a free tour of the Birthing Center, please call 718- 818-4294.
+At RUMC, we provide comprehensive care to women making decisions regarding their pregnancies.
+We strive to provide the most advanced healthcare in the most relaxed and compassionate setting.
+For more information about having your baby delivered here or for a free tour of the Birthing Center, please call 718- 818-4294.

 A mother and her unborn child share a vital bond.
 The fetus absorbs nutrients from its mother.
-In this same way, it can also be exposed to harmful substances-some of which you may be storing in your medicine cabinet.
-Not all medications are safe to use while pregnant.
-And finding reliable information about them isn't always easy.
+In this same way, an unborn baby can also be exposed to harmful substances, some of which you may be storing in your home medicine cabinet.
+Not all medications are safe to use while pregnant, and finding reliable information about them isn't always easy.

 For many medications, though, safety information for mothers-to-be isn't well known.
-Why?
-Before a drug can be sold, the FDA requires the manufacturer to test its safety.
+This is because before a drug can be sold, the FDA requires the manufacturer to test its safety.
 As a precaution, these studies typically don't include pregnant women.
-Consequently, it isn't always clear how the medication may ultimately affect an unborn child.
+Consequently, it isn't always clear how specific medications may ultimately affect an unborn child.

-Many pregnant women ask their health care provider about medication use.
-That's the best source of reliable information on drug safety.
-However, according to a recent survey, 60 percent of women worldwide also scour the Internet.
-And unfortunately, their search results may be misleading.
+Many pregnant women ask their healthcare provider about medication use before and after childbirth, which is the best source of reliable information on drug safety.
+However, according to a recent survey, 60 percent of women worldwide also scour the Internet for information.
+Unfortunately, these search results may be misleading.

-In a recent study, researchers performed their own Internet search for lists of medications safe to use while pregnant.
-They pinpointed 25 sites with such postings.
+In a recent study, researchers performed their own Internet searches for lists of medications safe to use during maternity.
+They pinpointed 25 sites sharing this information.
 None of the sites included harmful drugs on their lists.
-But many failed to mention how little is actually known about drugs labeled as safe.
-Researchers concluded that these lists may falsely assure women of a medication's safety.
+However, many failed to mention how little is actually known about drugs labeled as safe.
+Researchers concluded that these lists might incorrectly assure women of a medication's safety.